publisha/publisha.github.io/Research/eBook_production1.3.md

 You might prefer to experiment with some of these settings for yourself, but here are my suggestions

-Use preserve Appearance from Layout, so the images will take on the style and approximate size that you have given them.
-When you view your eBook in some software and devices, you can enlarge the image by double tapping.
+Use preserve Appearance from Layout, so the images will take on the style and approximate size that you have given them.When you view your eBook in some software and devices, you can enlarge the image by double tapping.
 The image file inside the ePUB needs to be big enough for this to work, so make sure that your originals are at least 1200pixels wide or tall.

-Use ‘Relative to Text Flow’ What this really means is - resize to fit the space; if we view the eBook in a smaller device or window, then the image should be smaller relative to the overall space.
-The alternative is ‘Fixed’ and this may give us display problems on some devices.
+Use ‘Relative to Text Flow’What this really means is - resize to fit the space; if we view the eBook in a smaller device or window, then the image should be smaller relative to the overall space.The alternative is ‘Fixed’ and this may give us display problems on some devices.

 We can Align the images left, right or Centred.
 However, when aligning left or right, the text will flow around the image and—in some situations this can restrict the text to very narrow widths and produce awkward spacing.